 Pursuant to the Listing Requirements, a newly appointed Director is required to attend Mandatory Accreditation Programme ("MAP") within four (4) months of his or her appointment.
-All the Directors have attended the MAP
+During the financial year ended 31 December 2016, all the Directors have attended the MAP, saved for Mr. Lee Tiam Nam who was only appointed on 1 March 2017.

-The Directors are encouraged to attend continuous education programmes, talks, seminar, workshop, conferences and other training programmes to update themselves on new developments in the business development.
+The Directors are encouraged to attend continuous education programmes, talks, seminar, workshop, conferences and other training programmes to update themselves on new business developments.

 The NC reviews the continuing development of the Directors, whereby training programmes, conferences and seminars deemed beneficial to the Directors are identified on an on-going basis.
-The Directors are regularly updated of the latest development in the field of the Group's business, competitive environment and regulatory changes.
+The Directors are regularly updated on the latest development in the field of the Group's business, competitive environment and regulatory changes.